Sapna-Singh10/Stress-Prediction/README.md

-# Stress Prediction
+# 🚀 Stress Prediction

-This project focuses on analyzing and predicting stress levels using machine learning techniques.
-It comprises data preprocessing, model training, and visualization components to provide insights into factors contributing to stress.
+🔍 This project focuses on analyzing and predicting **stress levels** using machine learning techniques.
+It includes data preprocessing, model training, and visualization to gain insights into stress-inducing factors.

-## Project Structure
+## 🗂 Project Structure

-- **`ML_Project.ipynb`**: Jupyter Notebook containing the data preprocessing steps, exploratory data analysis (EDA), feature engineering, model training, and evaluation.
+- 📓 **`ML_Project.ipynb`**: Jupyter Notebook with preprocessing, EDA, feature engineering, model training, and evaluation.
-- **`Stress Prediction.xls`**: Dataset used for training and evaluating the machine learning models.
+- 📊 **`Stress Prediction.xls`**: Dataset used for training and evaluation.
-- **`Dashboard.pbix`**: Power BI dashboard visualizing key findings and predictions from the analysis.
+- 📈 **`Dashboard.pbix`**: Power BI dashboard with key visualizations and predictions.

-## Getting Started
+## ⚙️ Getting Started

 To explore and run the project:

-1. **Clone the repository**:
+1. **📥 Clone the repository**:

    ```bash
    git clone https://github.com/Sapna-Singh10/Stress-Prediction.git
    ```

-2. **Navigate to the project directory**:
+2. **📂 Navigate to the project directory**:

    ```bash
    cd Stress-Prediction
    ```

-3. **Open the Jupyter Notebook**:
+3. **📗 Open the Jupyter Notebook**:

-   - Ensure you have Jupyter Notebook installed.
-If not, install it using:
+   - Make sure Jupyter Notebook is installed.
+If not:

      ```bash
      pip install notebook